nall/technical-indicators/README.md

 technical-indicators
 ====================
-This plugin allows the user to add technical indicators to their charts.
+This a Highcharts-plugin that allows the user to add technical indicators to their charts.

 The contents of the plugin is located in the javascript file "technical-indicators.src.js".
 This plugin is published under the MIT license, and the license document is including in the repository.